mparno/fenics-web/source/doc/demos/pde/mixed-poisson/python/documentation.rst

 It only remains to prescribe the boundary condition for the flux.
-Essential boundary conditions are specified through the class ``DirichletBC`` which takes three arguments: the function space the boundary condition is supposed to be applied to, the data for the boundary condition, and the relevant part of the boundary.
+Essential boundary conditions are specified through the class :py:class:`DirichletBC` which takes three arguments: the function space the boundary condition is supposed to be applied to, the data for the boundary condition, and the relevant part of the boundary.

 We want to apply the boundary condition to the first subspace of the mixed space.
 This space can be accessed by ``W.sub(0)``.
 (Do *not* use